leo-bauer/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a graduate student in the Department of Government and Politics at the University of Maryland, College Park.
-My research interests revolve around intrastate conflict, political violence, rebel group behavior and governance as well as computational methods.
-I hold a B.A. in American Studies from Leipzig University, Germany, and an M.A. in International Studies/Peace and Conflict Research from Goethe University Frankfurt, Germany.
-Before starting graduate school at UMD I gained off-campus research experience at Peace Research Institute Frankfurt and the Max Planck Research Group How 'Terrorists' Learn.
+Hi there!
+Thank you for stopping by to check my website.
+I'm a doctoral student in the Department of Government and Politics at the University of Maryland, College Park.
+I study the behavior of rebel groups in intrastate conflict, with a particular emphasis on rebel governance.
+Specifically, I explore the impact of aspects of rebel governance on violence against civilians as well as the politics of redistribution under rebel rule.
+I study these topics by relying on quantitative and computational methodologies.

+My enthusiasm for computational social science has also led to several collaborative projects that lie apart from my current research agenda.
+I have built custom web scrapers to collect data from newspapers, employed topic modeling to explore large corpora of text and trained cutting-edge language models for classification tasks.
+One of these projects has made it into a paper that is currently under review.

-Download my {{< staticref "uploads/cv_leo_bauer.pdf" "newtab" >}}CV{{< /staticref >}}.
+Feel free to reach out to me with any questions you might have!
+You can download my {{< staticref "uploads/cv_leo_bauer.pdf" "newtab" >}}CV{{< /staticref >}} here.